 In case of anticipated absence, musicians are expected to notify the Orchestra Manager via email at least one week in advance of any expected absence, but are encouraged to do so as early as possible so a suitable substitute can be found and the rehearsal schedule can be adjusted accordingly.

-Absence from a concert, whether at the United Palace or Carnegie Hall, will result in dismissal from the orchestra.
+Absence from a concert, whether at the Ansche Chesed or Carnegie Hall, will result in dismissal from the orchestra.
 Lateness to a concert may result in reseating.
 In addition, one full absence will be applied to the next concert cycle.

 Performance dress is formal black attire.
 Men must wear collared black shirts, black pants, and black jackets.
 Women may wear black pants or long skirts with blouses, or black dresses.
 All students must wear black socks or stockings and black shoes.
 If you have any questions about the dress code, please ask the Orchestra Manager.
 Students not dressed according to these guidelines will not be allowed to perform.

 You will receive one set of practice parts for each concert cycle.
 The parts will also be uploaded to Dropbox for download.
 Only one set of practice parts will be printed for each student, so if you lose the parts please download them from Dropbox.
 Performance parts are used in rehearsals and concerts and must remain in the performance folders at all times.
 Each player is responsible for his/her performance parts and must cover the costs for any missing parts, estimated at $10.
 All questions regarding parts should be addressed to the Librarian.

 During the Kickoff Weekend retreat held September 21-23 at Camp DeWolfe in Wading River, NY, musicians will participate in intensive rehearsals and sectionals.
 Social activities will be held throughout the weekend and are a great way to meet members of the orchestra.
 You will receive details about Kickoff Weekend separately.